IN THIS ARTICLE

 You should not use this medication if you are allergic to captopril or to any other ACE inhibitor, such as benazepril (Lotensin), fosinopril (Monopril), enalapril (Vasotec), lisinopril (Prinivil, Zestril), moexipril (Univasc), perindopril (Aceon), quinapril (Accupril), ramipril (Altace), or trandolapril (Mavik).

-To make sure you can safely take captopril, tell your doctor if you have any of these other conditions:
+To make sure captopril is safe for you, tell your doctor if you have any of these other conditions:

 FDA pregnancy category D. Do not use captopril if you are pregnant.
 Stop using this medication and tell your doctor right away if you become pregnant.
 Captopril can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
 Use effective birth control while taking captopril.